Colombia Uncovered Tour Report, February 2024

 Perhaps the most excitement came when an endemic Multicolored Tanager came in at eye level and posed well for pictures.
 This was truly a special moment with one of the most beautiful and colorful birds of the neotropics.
 This bird has only become accessible at feeders in the Cali area in the last ten years.
 Before that, it was tricky to get good views, since it was usually only seen in mixed-species flocks in the cloud forest canopy in only a handful of places in Colombia.
 Other birds that we saw at the feeders included Red-headed Barbet, Crimson-rumped Toucanet, Golden-naped, Golden, Flame-rumped, Saffron-crowned, Blue-grey, Palm and Metallic-green Tanagers.

 Additionally, we secured good views of Blue-winged Mountain Tanager, Green Honeycreeper, Black-billed Thrush, Saffron Finch, Bananaquit, White-naped Brushfinch, Chestnut-capped Brushfinch, Orange-bellied Euphonia and Acorn Woodpecker.
-We also saw Common Potoo at its daytime roos as well as Sickle-winged Guan and Andean Motmots in the lodge garden.
+We also saw Common Potoo at its daytime roost as well as Sickle-winged Guan and Andean Motmots in the lodge garden.
 Some of the birds that remained heard only for the day included Bright-rumped Attila, Colombian Chachalaca, Squirrel Cuckoo and Andean Solitaire.

 Of course, the hummingbirds were a blast and kept us entertained for a good while, providing excellent views of White-necked Jacobin, Speckled Hummingbird, Brown Violetear, Fawn-breasted Brilliant, White-booted Racket-tail, Bronzy Inca, Andean Emerald, Greenish Puffleg, and Steely-vented Hummingbird, with brief views of Tawny-bellied and Green Hermit.